JerryGCDing/JerryGCDing.github.io/_posts/2024-10-13-cost-vol-meets-trx.md

 of a Transformer-based model, but what lies more within such research endeavor is that if we can correctly find the sweet point of how to reformulate the problem representation of the model considering certain invariants.
-Simple yet intuitive designs can also greatly boost the model performance without affecting computational efficiency which can be useful for improving model generalizability across different domains and settings, as well as its affordability on edge devices.
+Simple yet intuitive designs can also greatly boost the model performance without affecting computational efficiency which can be useful for improving model robustness and generalizability across different domains and settings, as well as its affordability on edge devices.